Call 01935 571030

 When are spider veins a problem?

 For most people, it is the unsightly appearance of the spider veins that causes embarrassment, poor self-esteem and lack of confidence.
 This is often the motivation for seeking help.
 For others, symptoms such as leg ache, throbbing and swelling may cause concern.
 Spider veins around the ankle may indicate a major problem with the function of veins below the skin and these spider veins should always be taken seriously.
 These veins are called “Corona Phlebectatica” also known as ankle flare.
-So spider veins around the ankle may actually be a health problem.
+So spider veins around the ankle may actually be a health problem and always require a scan.

 Face Spider Veins